wangyt19/little-scripts/README.md

 # little-scripts
-copy or move file from a dir to another
+copyimg.py:copy or move file from a dir to another